goodship1/CoinCommand/Readme.md

 # Commands

-cp -- currency USD BTC Grabs the current price of Coin
+CoinCommand cp -- currency USD BTC Grabs the current price of Coin CoinCommand mined  BTC gets the total of the coins mined CoinCommand algo  XVG gets the type of algorithm used for the coin